stijn-dejongh/ars-rethorica/manuscript/book2chapter24.md

 [^^23_11]: Sophocles,Sophocles, The Gathering of the Greeks （ T.G.F. p.
 161), a satyric drama.
 His not being invited was a mere accident of the disrespect.

-[^^23_12]: Assuming a proposition to be convertible, when it is not; it does not follow, assuming that all the high-minded dwell byAssuming a proposition to be convertible, when it is not; it does not follow, assuming that all the high-minded dwell by themselves, that all who dwell by themselves are highminded.
+[^^23_12]: Assuming a proposition to be convertible, when it is not; it does not follow, assuming that all the high-minded dwell by themselves, that all who dwell by themselves are highminded.

 [^^23_13]: The poor want to get money; the rich dance and sing to amuse themselves, or to show that they can do as they like.
-ExilesThe poor want to get money; the rich dance and sing to amuse themselves, or to show that they can do as they like.
 Exiles can certainly live where they like in a foreign land, but would prefer to live in their own country; the rich, who are not exiles, travel to amuse themselves.

-[^^23_14]: The first “is” means “has a real, absoluteThe first “is” means “has a real, absolute existence”; the second “is” merely expresses the identity of the terms of the proposition, and is particular; but the sophistical reasoner takes it in the same sense as the first.
+[^^23_14]: The first “is” means “has a real, absolute existence”; the second “is” merely expresses the identity of the terms of the proposition, and is particular; but the sophistical reasoner takes it in the same sense as the first.
 The same applies to the argument about the unknown.

-[^^23_15]: This utterance of Protagoras gave particular offense as apparently implying that the weakerThis utterance of Protagoras gave particular offense as apparently implying that the weaker cause was really identical with the worse, so that to support it was to support injustice.
+[^^23_15]: This utterance of Protagoras gave particular offense as apparently implying that the weaker cause was really identical with the worse, so that to support it was to support injustice.
 But, considering the high moral character ascribed to Protagoras, it seems more probable to take the formula as a statement of the aim of all ancient orators—how to overcome stronger arguments by arguments weaker in themselves.